C-Loftus/Princeton-Thesis/doc/main.md

 - Heterogeneous: The users' devices are different (e.g. different hardware, different operating systems, different software versions, etc.)
 - Limited communication: The users' devices are not necessarily connected to the internet all the time, or have limited bandwidth

 The most well known federated learning algorithm is FedAvg, this appeared in the same paper where the term "Federated Learning" was coined.[@https://doi.org/10.48550/arxiv.1602.05629] This algorithm works by randomly sampling from the users and averaging their update weights.
 However, this algorithm has some limitations.
-If we have particularly unbalanced data the algorithm may not synthesize between clients well.
-For this reason, the Federated Average with momentum algorithm was proposed.
+If we have particularly unbalanced data the algorithm may not aggregate between clients well.
+For this reason, the algorithm, Federated Average with momentum (FedAvgM), was proposed.
 This strategy helps to eliminate the unbalanced data problem by using a momentum term to help the algorithm converge to a better solution. [@https://doi.org/10.48550/arxiv.1909.06335] This algorithm uses a gradient history to dampen oscillations during training.
 As a result, this algorithm also has the favorable property of being able to generally train more quickly than FedAvg.

-While approaching training from perspective of data heterogeneity is one way to approach the tradeoff, we can also use strategies that try to limit network communication between the client and the server.
+While approaching training from perspective of data. distributions is one way to approach the tradeoff, we can also use strategies that try to limit network communication between the client and the server.
 One such strategy is known as QFedAvg.
 This strategy uses a quantization technique to reduce the amount of data that needs to be sent between the client and the server. [@https://doi.org/10.48550/arxiv.1602.05629] This strategy is particularly useful when the clients have limited network connectivity.
 If network speed is not the issue but rather interruptions in the connection, we can use FaultTolerantFedAvg.

-Finally, we can also adapt the adaptive optimization methods of traditionally non-federated algorithms.
-We can use federated versions of adaptive optimizers, including Adagrad, Adam, and Yogi to make our systems easier to tune and gain more favorable convergence behavior. [@https://doi.org/10.48550/arxiv.2003.00295]
+Finally, we can also modify and use adaptive optimization methods from traditionally non-federated algorithms.
+We can use federated versions of adaptive optimizers, including Adagrad, Adam, and Yogi to make our systems easier to tune and gain more favorable convergence behavior. [@https://doi.org/10.48550/arxiv.2003.00295] The downside is that FedOpt, FedAdaGrad, FedAdam, FedYogi all require "initial_parameters to be set" in `flwr`.
+This means that they are best used to improve the performance of an existing model, not necessarily be the backbone of training a model through federation from the ground up.

-## HCI and UX
+`flwr` supports all of these aggregation functions and as a result I have built all these algorithms into my own program.
+However, it is important to discuss which should be the default strategy given the general properties of this machine learning task.
+As we stated previously this task for voice recognition with talon data has:

+- a relatively small amount of users but a relatively large amount of data from each
+- no existing publicly available models to train on top of
+- a shared subset of labels coming from a central schema on the server at training time
+  - however between different users, there is not necessarily a common distribution for each word on this subset
+  - This is since the dataset is being generated through everyday usage of talon, not specifically to try and make a dataset
+- relatively stable internet connections ( at least compared to federated learning on IoT devices)

+As a result from these properties we can see that training with talon is actually a much different task than some of the classic federated learning challenges discussed above [@https://doi.org/10.48550/arxiv.1602.05629] For Talon users, the main challenge is trying to converge relatively quickly with a relatively small amount of data (since we are operating at the scale of individuals in a community, not sets of patients in entire hospitals or similar scales).
+As a result I chose to have FedAvgM as the default aggregation function.
+This algorithm helps to reduce the impact of uneven data distribution you would see among user datasets.
+It does not focus as much on network connectivity like QFedAvg since we can assume that many Talon users have relatively stable internet connections ( given the user demographic of talon being fairly technical due to its customizable nature).
+Finally I did not choose any of adaptive optimization methods since we currently do not have any pretrained weights to use as a baseline.

+In summary, talon data is not only an interesting data source that is easy to generate Over a long period of time, it also challenges many of our assumptions about federated learning.
+Namely that the bottleneck is in power , network communication, or convergence time.
+We saw much the opposite, that federated learning with talon data is more constrained on the size of the datasets and as we will discuss later, also the social aspects of getting community members involved.

+## Additional Backend Functionality

+While `flwr` is an excellent technical library, similar to other federated learning research mentioned in [background](#background), it provides little functionality for end-user interaction.
+By default, the server blocks the main thread and isn't intended to be interacted with while training.
+In order to get information like the amount of clients, whether training is in process, and networking information, it is necessary to extend the behavior of the default code.

+Thus,to extend this behavior, I decided to create another web application as a wrapper over `flwr`.

+Thus, even though this seems like just an architectural or coding decision to make an API wrapper, it actually also reveals a design consideration.

+The first for my backend I used FastAPI.
+FastAPI allows for the creation of web apis in Python.
+The goal of this the server is to launch and manage the central Federated Learning server.

 ## Webserver Frontend

+The front end for this project was implemented using React

 ## Packaging and Distribution

 One of the advantages of building for Linux devices is that there are already multiple options for packaging and software distribution.
 I had a few main goals when distributing my software.
 While machine learning dependencies are often very large,

+## HCI and UX

+As stated in the [introduction](#introduction), one of the main goalsOf this project was too implement federated learning in a way that would be accessible for users of all backgrounds.
+It wasn't enough to simply make federated learning more transparent and user friendly.
+It also had to be done in a way that supported users that rely upon assist of technology.

+### Design around Web Interfaces

+# Using the Model on Linux Mobile Devices

+Up until this point,we have created a system for creating datasets from Talon, training models with federated learning, and controlling it all through an intuitive web frontend.

 # Evaluation